BTCDecoded/bllvm-docs/src/node/operations.md

 1. Stop the node gracefully
 2. Backup data directory
-3. Update code
+3. Download new binary from [GitHub Releases](https://github.com/BTCDecoded/bllvm-node/releases)
-4. Rebuild: `cargo build --release`
+4. Replace old binary with new one
 5. Restart node

 ## Troubleshooting